janjiralakirankumar/DevOpsEssentials/README.md

 Exit from Docker Server

-#### Task 4: Use Ansible to deploy respective packages into each of the 3 servers
+#### Task 4: Use Ansible to deploy respective packages onto each of the servers
+* Navigate to the ansible directory and download the playbook:
-Create a directory and change to it
+* Create a directory and change to it
 ```
 cd ~
 mkdir ansible && cd ansible